SLINGSBY LOCAL HISTORY GROUP[Find here info on annual history days, publications and our regular monthly meetings]

 There has been a church on the site of All Saints Parish Church close to Slingsby castle for at least a thousand years.
 The present church contains medieval remains and monuments from earlier buildings and is itself a monument to the rich history of Slingsby.
 English Heritage is encouraging churches all over the country to embrace other activities in order to justify their continued existence, now that church membership is so small.
 Keeping them open just for worship alone is not affordable or justifiable.

 Both local people and the many visitors to the village want to know more about the castle and other local features, so it is aimed to create an exhibition area for both permanent and temporary exhibitions.
 This would involve minimal change inside the building, which can still continue to be used for worship and for other purposes.
 The exhibitions would involve local history, information about the Castle and all other aspects of village life, such as wildlife, social history, archaeology, trees, arts and crafts.

 In 2018 a project, with Heritage Lottery Fund support, is under way to create a new Local History Resource Centre and exhibition area in the north aisle of the church.

 A time capsule was buried in the foundation stone when All Saints Church was substantially rebuilt in 1867.
 Slingsby PCC obtained permission to excavate the capsule.
 The exploration by an accredited stonemason took place on Saturday 28th February 2015.

 For the results of the excavation and details of the new time capsule, please look here

 Click above for a short video of part of the 2011 Local History Weekend.

-Tuesday 16th April – We heard an edited verson of the recording of residents’ memories (made in the Grapes in December) about Slingsby during the Second World War.
-We also discussed forthcoming research.
+Below is an edited verson of the recording of residents’ memories (made in the Grapes in December 2012) about Slingsby during the Second World War.